Willboydie/ScanSim/README.md

 ```python
 scansim.terrain.generate(seed)
 ```
-Generate a terrain with your chosen parameters. `seed` is an integer - different seed values will generate different terrains with the same chosen parameters.
+Generate a terrain with your chosen parameters. `seed` is an integer - different seed values will generate different terrain variant with the same chosen parameters.

 ### 5. Generate your projection path